 Maybe not the entire night, but you can at least spend an evening!

-Museums are often some of the most overlooked places to go in NYC at night because usually, they have daytime only hours; however, many museums have special late-night offerings, so double check before you go.
+Museums are often some of the most overlooked places to go in NYC at night because usually, they have only hours during the daytime; however, many museums have special late-night offerings, so double-check before you go.

 Here are three museums that will give you something to marvel at once the sun has gone down a few nights a week.